Southern Charm's Kathryn Is Ready to Date Again as Ex Thomas Ravenel Faces Assault Allegations

 “But it’s slim pickings in Charleston,” she adds.
 “I’d love to meet someone who isn’t from here.”

 Dennis, 25, has two children with Ravenel, daughter Kensie, 4, and son Saint, 2½.
-In 2016, Dennis lost custody and entered rehab after she tested positive for amphetamine, marijuana, crack and/or cocaine and methadone in a drug test.
+In 2016, Dennis lost custody and entered rehab after she tested positive in a drug test.

 And while Dennis is now “happier than ever” living a sober lifestyle, she says she still has a hard time meeting new men.